kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 {{% notice note %}}
 Although we demonstrate gateway delegation using ref selection in this guide, label selection is also supported.
 {{% /notice %}}

+### How are SSL Configurations managed in Hybrid Gateways?

+Before Hybrid Gateways were introduced, SSL configuration was defined on Virtual Services.
+This enabled the teams owning those services to define the SSL configuration required to establish connections.

+With Hybrid Gateways, SSL configuration can be defined in the matcher on the Gateway.

+To support the legacy model, the SSL configuration defined on the Gateway acts as the default, and SSL configuration defined on the Virtual Services override that default.